-Playing with Legos has been a fun pastime for multiple generations with many people building things, crashing Lego cars, and using their imagination to build all sorts of creations.
+Playing with Lego bricks has been a fun pastime for multiple generations with many people building things, crashing Lego cars, and using their imagination to build all sorts of creations.

-Most children who are 5 or 6 years old would enjoy playing with Legos despite the recommended age on a lot of sets being 8+.
+Many children who are at least 5 or 6 years old would enjoy playing with Legos despite the recommended age on a lot of sets being 8+.
 For kids that are 5-7 you will likely have to help them with the more intricate building details if the set is designed for an older child.

 There are Lego sets that are created for all ages so you can see the recommended age of that set on the front of the Lego box but again, that is just a recommendation and younger children can have fun with them too with a little help from a sibling or adult.

 What my wife and I have personally done is transition from Duplos to Legos for our kids around the age of 5.
 Our 5 year old has his own Legos that he plays with in his room and although building the sets and following the directions exactly can be a challenge for him he still has loads of fun using his imagination and building whatever he wants with his Legos.